wabkur/AirBnB_clone/web_static/styles/README.md

-HTML page that displays a header, footer and a filters box
+HTML page that displays a header, footer and a filters box with dropdown